ongaroleandro/autonomous-mobile-robot/README.md

   w_r = ((speed_lin/wheel_rad) + ((speed_ang*wheel_sep)/(2.0*wheel_rad)));
   w_l = ((speed_lin/wheel_rad) - ((speed_ang*wheel_sep)/(2.0*wheel_rad)));
 ```
 Here we calculate the angular velocity of the left and right wheel.
-This is the angular velocity of the wheels, so this is the angular velocity of the gearbox shaft, not the motorshaft.
+This is the angular velocity of the wheels, i.e. the angular velocity of the gearbox shaft, not the motorshaft.
 How we get these formulas is pretty straightforward.
-Let's look at the case where we send a positive linear velocity v (= v_L = v_R) and an angular velocity ω_z.
+Let's look at the case where we send a positive linear velocity v (= v_L = v_R) and a positive angular velocity ω_z.
 We can draw this situation as follows:

 ![lin_and_ang](media/controlling_motors_1.png)

 The black rectangle is the axle connecting both motors.
 Using superposition we can see separate the linear and angular velocities.
 We also know `v = r * ω`, so the angular velocity ω_z can be represented as two linear velocities in opposite directions.
-So we get:
+This gives us:

 ![superpos](media/controlling_motors_2.png)